Bung Bong: History

 Bung Bong Post Office opened on 1 February 1864 and closed in 1961.

 The old Glenmona Bridge was built over the Bet Bet Creek in 1871 and is the third oldest of its type in Victoria, (after the Hawthorn Bridge and the Redesdale Bridge).
 Its location is directly south of the new bridge over the Bet Bet on the Pyrenees Highway.

 In 1878 the Bung Bong Farmers' Club held their first "ploughing match".
 There were 18 entries in the competition to plough, "virgin soil, of a rich chocolate colour".
 It was reported, "that although the ploughmen were new to competitive trials, they showed by the excellence of their work their fitness for their calling."
 For the 1886 (and ninth) ploughing match there were 22 entries.
 It was held on the Abbott property, half a mile from the Bung Bong railway station and "the attendance was large".
 This time, 10 entrants used double furrow ploughs with one entrant, "exhibiting Gilsman's patent rotary harrows, which attracted great attention, and were pronounced excellent implements".

 Local volunteers have fought major bushfires in the region in December 1880, January 1881, January 1985 and the Black Saturday bushfires in 2009.

 Bung Bong horse Richmond Lass won 31 races and went on to win the 1969 Inter Dominion Pacing Championship.
 The horse was owned by Fred Miller of Richmond House.

 Gold has been extracted in the Bung Bong region and along the Bet Bet Creek.
-In 2018, commercial gold exploration has resumed.
+Commercial gold exploration resumed in 2018.